Best smartwatches for battery life 2024

 Limited smarts

-If you clicked on our guide of the best smartwatches for battery life and cared solely about the raw battery numbers, then the Garmin Enduro 3 is the watch for you.
-It can last an absurd three months per charge with daily solar recharges, or just as long indoors in battery saver mode.
-You might "only" get a couple of months if you regularly use dual-band GPS tracking, but it's still in a different league from any other watch.
+If you clicked on our guide to the best smartwatches for battery life and cared solely about the raw battery numbers, then the Garmin Enduro 3 is your watch.
+It can last an outrageous three months per charge with daily solar recharges or just as long indoors in battery-saver mode.
+You might "only" get a few months if you regularly use dual-band GPS tracking, but it's still in a distinct league from any other watch.

-While I technically haven't tested the Garmin Enduro 3 yet, I'm in the midst of testing the Fenix 8, which launched at the same time and has most of the same software.
-Both are flagship Garmin models that share most of the same software perks.
+While I technically haven't tested the Garmin Enduro 3 yet, I'm testing the Fenix 8, which launched simultaneously and has most of the same software.
+Both are flagship Garmin models that share most of the exact software perks.

-It has built-in TopoActive maps for exploring national parks, with NextFork telling you what trailheads are ahead and a new "dynamic round trip routing" tool that helps you pick the right trail loop to get home on time, all visible mid-hike on your wrist.
+It has built-in TopoActive maps for exploring national parks, with NextFork telling you what trailheads are ahead and a new "dynamic round trip routing" tool to choose the correct trail look to be home at a specific time, all visible mid-hike on your wrist.
 You can even subscribe to fancier Outdoor+ maps for satellite imagery.
-It's still an MIP display, so it saves on battery and looks fantastic in direct sunlight (where it'll recharge energy as you trek).
+It's still a MIP display, so it saves on battery and looks fantastic in direct sunlight (where it'll recharge energy as you trek).

 With the Enduro, you get all of the perks of the high-end Garmin Forerunner 965, but with 90 dual-band GPS hours instead of 19.
-You also get unique sport insights for activities like golf, back-country skiing, surfing, and cycling that many won't need but some will really benefit from.
+You also get unique sports insights for activities like golf, back-country skiing, surfing, and cycling that many won't need, but some will really benefit from.
 Of course, all its "smarts" are fitness-related; you won't get an assistant, calling, or third-party apps.

-Alternative: The Enduro 3 is on the costly side, so look for older generations of Enduro or Fenix that might lose a month or two of battery but still last plenty long for most.
+Alternative: The Enduro 3 is costly, so look for older generations of Enduro or Fenix that might lose a month or two of battery but still last plenty long for most.
 The Fenix 8 Solar comes in more sizes, has a built-in mic & speaker, and looks more stylish.
 If you're looking for a long-lived MIP option from another brand besides Garmin, I'll point again toward COROS.

 Swipe to scroll horizontally